Trong-Tra/DeFi_Loan/README.md

 <hr>
 Developer note:
-Lasted update: 3/4/2024 <br>
+Lasted update: 3/6/2024 <br>

 - This chain is for studying purpose, not recommend to be used as mainnet or testnet.
 - The codebase may have bugs that could potentially lead to loss of funds.
 Use at your own risk.
-- Functions and queries is not fully tested, the repository does not include the daemon file, please follow the instruction or contact with the repo-owner for further assistance.
+- Functions and queries are fully tested, the repository does not include the daemon file, please follow the instruction or contact with the repo-owner for further assistance.